Soft/run-or-raise/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-`run-or-raise` is a utility for launching applications or focusing their windows if they are already running. `run-or-raise` tries to find a matching window using simple expressions and focus it or, if no matching windows are found, execute a specified program.
+`run-or-raise` is a utility for launching applications or focusing their windows if they are already running. `run-or-raise` tries to find a window that matches a specified criteria and focus it or, if no matching window is found, execute a specified program.

 This can be useful when combined with a tiling window manager such as [i3](https://i3wm.org) or a general purpose keyboard shortcut manager such as